iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 You will address some of these questions throughout the bootcamp, including some of the self-imposed constraints we have in place.
 - The parts we have selected are well-characterized and we will go into more detail about them in the Parts section below.
 - You will model the effect of constitutive promoters on GFP expression.
 - You will build these constructs with parts available in the iGEM Distribution Kit.
-All of the basic parts in the Kit are in a Type IIS Assembly format, so you will be using Golden Gate Assembly.
+All of the basic parts in the Kit are in a Type IIS Assembly format, so you will use Golden Gate Assembly.
 - The plasmid backbone with drop-out, and the parts you are using have all been designed for and/or tested in _E. coli_.
-- You are building constructs for GFP expression, so you will be testing and measuring them by measuring fluorescence in a plate reader.
+- You are building constructs for GFP expression, so you will test them by measuring fluorescence in a plate reader.
 For controls, we have provided a positive and negative control.
 And for calibrants, you can learn more about those in the Test Module!

 However, for your project, you will likely have different answers to all of these questions.
-Maybe you are working in _S. cerevisiae_, or you will be using synthesis for your entire constructs.
+Maybe you are working in _S. cerevisiae_, or you will use synthesis for your entire constructs.

 ### The Design constraints
-As mentioned above, there are some design constraints to keep things simple, as this ensures everyone has access to the same materials, and that you will be able to model and validate your constructs against known products.
+As mentioned above, there are some design constraints to keep things simple, as this ensures everyone has access to the same materials, and that you can model and validate your constructs against known products.
 These constraints include:
-1. **Parts and plasmids:** A selection from the 2024 iGEM Distribution Kit
+1. **Parts and plasmids:** A selection from the iGEM Distribution Kit
 2. **Assembly:** Golden Gate Assembly
 3. **Chassis:** _E. coli_ DH5a, DH10b strains are recommended, but use what is available in your lab
 4. **Measurement:** GFP fluorescence